Abdulraheem232/CrossPlatformExpo/README.md

-Sure!
  Here’s a brief description you can use for your React Native cross-platform desktop app that runs with `npm run expo`:

 ---